 Using Microsoft's Policy Editor, an administrator can setup echoing for all workstations connected to a LAN.
 Echoing provides document caching for improved performance and a degree of disaster recovery.

-Note: If a user has access to multiple cabinets, and has enabled echoing, and an administrator has disabled echoing on a single cabinet, the user may not realize that the documents are not being echoed when accessing that one cabinet.
-Users need to know when echoing is disabled so that they do not incorrectly assume that their documents are echoed in all cases.
+NOTE: If a user has access to multiple cabinets, and an administrator has disabled echoing on only a single cabinet, the user may not realize that the documents are not being echoed when accessing that one cabinet.
+Users may need to be informed when echoing is disabled so that they do not incorrectly assume that their documents are echoed in all cases.